lingxiao/lingxiaoling.me/Feature-Bug.md

 ## Plan ##

-1. fix home page on mobile: it's possible that a different template is loaded on mobile by squarespace, but if that's the case. or maybe something is not loaded on remote server
+1. fix home page on mobile: it's possible that a different template is loaded on mobile by squarespace, but if that's the case
-2. may have to dramatically simplify the templates to see what's going on.
-3. also may have to consider a ground up rewrite of everything, now that you know how the thing works roughly.